 “Hearty laughter is a good way to jog internally without having to go outdoors.” ~ Norman Cousins

-Two weeks ago I had an operation around my lower abdomen that turned out to be more extensive than anticipated.
-After coming out of the hospital I felt battered and bruised and needed bed rest.
+A few years ago when I had an operation around my lower abdomen that turned out to be more extensive than anticipated, I came out of the hospital feeling battered and bruised and needed bed rest.
 As a fitness instructor I am usually an active and independent person, so this took a bit of getting used to and required an attitude shift.

 Maintaining a sense of humour about life’s difficulties provides a way for us to look at our circumstances in a different way.
-It can help to normalize a stressful experience for us and keep things from appearing too overwhelming or scary.
-Studies show that our response to stressful events can be altered by whether we view something as a ‘threat’ or a ‘challenge’‘.
-Humour can give us a more light hearted perspective and help us view events as ‘challenges’, thereby making them less threatening and more positive.
+It can help to normalise a stressful experience for us and keep things from appearing too overwhelming or scary.
+Studies show that our response to stressful events can be altered by whether we view something as a ‘threat’ or a ‘challenge’.
+Humour can give us a more lighthearted perspective and help us view events as ‘challenges’, thereby making them less threatening and more positive.
 The key to finding the humour in my situation was to imagine how it would look in a TV sitcom.
 Simple things like moving or trying to get up unaided were difficult and painful and at times I felt frustrated and low.
-Then I realized that when I was more light hearted about my situation, I was able to approach the situation in a less negative way.
-I began thinking about how I would ‘look back on it and laugh’ when I told my friends all about the innovative ways I managed to manoeuver myself to get up out of our reclining chair, how silly I looked doing calf raises with my compression tights on to assist my circulation.
-And how just doing these simple things took so much energy that I required an afternoon nap!
+Then I realised that when I was more lighthearted about my situation, I was able to approach the situation in a less negative way.
+I began thinking about how I would ‘look back on it and laugh’ when I told my friends all about the innovative ways I managed to manoeuver myself to get up out of our reclining chair, and how silly I looked doing calf raises with my compression tights on to assist my circulation.
+And how just doing these simple things took so much energy that I needed an afternoon nap!

 There are many physical and emotional benefits to laughter.
 Here are just a few: